Chinese paramilitary members are gathered near Hong Kong border

-As protests continue to sweep through Hong Kong, large numbers of China's paramilitary force are just miles away from Hong Kong's border with mainland China, according to a CNN team on the ground in Shenzhen.
+As protests continue to sweep through Hong Kong, large numbers of Chinese paramilitary personnel are just miles away from the territory's border with mainland China, according to a CNN team on the ground in Shenzhen.

 CNN saw uniformed members of the People's Armed Police Force (PAP) with riot shields and batons at the Shenzhen Bay Sports Center.